mvmd-org/mvmd-site/docs/recipes/wearable.md

-# Wearables Profile
+# Wearables

-This profile defines the metadata structure for wearable items in the metaverse, ensuring interoperability across different platforms and standards compliance.
+This recipe defines the metadata structure for wearable items in the metaverse, ensuring interoperability across different platforms and standards compliance.

 ## Overview